featurebyte/featurebyte/docs/about/concepts/views.md

 * Addition with a time interval to produce a new datetime column

 ### Lags
 Lags can extract the previous value for a given Entity.
-This allows the computation of important features such as features based on inter- event time and distance from a previous point.
+This allows the computation of important features such as features based on inter-event time and distance from a previous point.

 ### Joins
 To facilitate time aware feature engineering, the event timestamp of the related event data is automatically added to the item view by FeatureByte.